You'll Like The 2009 Toyota Land Cruiser If...

 Land Cruiser loyalists whose fortunes, desires and lifestyles have kept in step with the vehicle's increasing size, luxury and price will be attracted to this latest version.
 It will also appeal to those who demand opulent surroundings while carrying eight people, towing a heavy trailer or hauling a mound of gear.

-Those who battle tight urban traffic or must cram into undersized suburban parking places may find this longer, wider Land Cruiser a bit unwieldy.
+Those who battle tight urban traffic or must cram into undersized suburban parking places may find the Land Cruiser a bit unwieldy.
 Also, its styling does not project the rugged image some seek in an SUV.

-The 2008 Land Cruiser offers an expansive interior that can be configured to accommodate up to eight passengers, two people and a pile of gear or several combinations in between.
-Unlike many three-row SUVs, the rearmost seats accommodate most adults, while the adjustable second row provides expansive legroom when the third row is vacant.
+The 2009 Land Cruiser offers an expansive interior that can be configured to accommodate up to eight passengers, two people and a pile of gear or several combinations in between.
+Cargo space is somewhat lessened by the third-row seats that flip up and stow along the cargo bay's sides, rather then folding flush into the floor.
+Unlike many three-row SUVs, however, the rear-most seats can accommodate most adults, while the adjustable second row provides expansive legroom when the third row is vacant.
 The instrument panel, dash and console are awash with switches, gauges and displays; it will take owners some time to figure out what they all do.
 At least the speedometer is large and easy to read.

-While many SUVs employ fender flares, aggressive grilles and various bulges to project a go-anywhere, tough-guy look, Toyota chose less-cluttered bodywork for the 2008 Land Cruiser; when you're confident of your ability, you don't have to pretend.
-Besides, it is 1.2 inches wider, so there is little space for fender flares.
-Though 2.4 inches longer, the Land Cruiser isn't that far off the previous version's ground clearance, both over level surfaces and when approaching, negotiating and clearing off-road obstacles.
+While many SUVs employ fender flares, aggressive grilles and various bulges to project a go-anywhere, tough-guy look, Toyota chose less-cluttered bodywork; when you're confident of your ability, you don't have to pretend.
+Besides, the Land Cruiser's already wide body leaves little space for fender flares.
+Though 2.4 inches longer than the previous generation, the Land Cruiser offers roughly the same ground clearance, both over level surfaces and when approaching, negotiating and clearing off-road obstacles.

 Thanks partially to its stiffened ladder frame, the Toyota Land Cruiser's ride comfort comes close to equaling that of many luxury sedans.
 Steering feel is precise and confidence-inspiring.
 Body roll is much less than most other vehicles with similar off-road aptitude.
 It accelerates impressively from a stop despite its 5,690-pound curb weight.
 Its 381-horsepower V8 makes passing on two-lane roads easy.
 Still, it's a big vehicle and it feels like it.
 On two-lane highways, it seemed as if there was little space left between the outside mirrors and the centerline on the left and the edge of the road on the right.
 Parking and maneuvering in tight quarters was a challenge even with the sonar proximity warning system and rearview camera.
 The Land Cruiser shined in severe off-road exercises, which included climbing rock piles, traversing deep dirt moguls and descending a hill that in winter is a steep and difficult ski run.